JKBero/CV/README.md

 **NHS Islington** (July 2009 - August 2010)
 *Data Administrator*

-**Volunteer Youth Mentor** (August 2007 - December 2016)

-## Hobbies
+## Interests

-Any cool stuff that makes you a super part of a software development team
+- **Volunteering**: I was a volunteer youth mentor for a decade (August 2007 - December 2016), with a passion for the care, safeguarding and creation of increased opportunities for young people.
+- **Reading**: mostly classical fiction, philosophy and theology
+- **Long walks**: exploring London and beyond